 - Royal Naval Reserve

-Within these categories there are more than 100 different roles available, from aircrew officer pilot and medical officer to mine warfare specialist and weapon engineer officer.
+Within these categories there are more than a hundred different roles available - from aircrew officer pilot and medical officer to mine warfare specialist and weapon engineer officer.

 As with the Army and RAF, many graduates join the Navy as officers.
-If you apply for an officer role, there are several stages you'll need to get through: Naval Service Recruiting Test (NSRT) and informal interview, medical and eye tests, fitness tests, interview, Admiralty Interview Board, and security and reference check.
-You'll then start your training.
+If you apply for an officer role, there are several stages you'll need to get through before you can start your training:

-The Admiralty Board Interview includes an essay, leadership task, planning exercise and presentation, interview, psychometric tests and a fitness test.
+The AIB assessment centre stage involves an essay, leadership task, planning exercise and presentation, interview, psychometric tests and a fitness test.
 Get some general advice on how to approach psychometric tests.

-The alternative to starting as an officer is to join as a rating, while for part-time roles there's the Royal Naval Reserve.
-Explore in more depth and apply by visiting the Royal Navy recruitment website.
+The alternative to starting as an officer is to join as a rating, while for part-time roles there's the Royal Naval Reserve (RNR).

 Another option is to join the Royal Marines as a commando, officer or reserve.
 Learn more about joining the Royal Marines.